-‘My name is Helena and I am a student ambassador for A Law and participation and inclusions officer at the BCU Law society.
-My initiative for fundraising through a bake sale was because I felt more students in the university would engage more with the event rather than just making it exclusive to certain members of the university.
-Through collaborating with the BCU Earth Society, we were able to make the cupcakes vegetarian which would work with my idea of trying to be more environmentally friendly, we made the cupcakes vegetarian.
-There was a lot of engagement with the students as I spoke to many law students, who had no idea that animal welfare law was a type of law in which I was able to educate them on this.
-I also spoke to an environmental officer and a student who was very interested in animal welfare which we had a great discussion on.
-The fundraiser was definitely a great way to not only raise money for A Law but to educate people on animal welfare and promote A Law as a charity as some students were curious about who we were raising funds for.
-All it in all it was a successful fundraiser and we raised £102.50!’
+‘My name is Helena, I am a Student Ambassador for A-LAW, and the participation and inclusions officer for our BCU Law society.
+My initiative for fundraising through a bake sale was because I felt more students in the university would engage with a bake sale, rather than a specific event.
+Through collaborating with the BCU Earth Society, and our aims to be more environmentally friendly, we made the cupcakes vegetarian.
+There was a lot of engagement, especially from those who were not aware of animal welfare law.
+The fundraiser was definitely a great way to not only raise money for A-LAW but to educate people on animal welfare, and to promote A-LAW as a charity, as some students were curious about who we were raising funds for.
+All in all it was a successful fundraiser and we raised £102.50!’

 Run a Race